PinakiRay015/Netflix_UI_Clone/README.md

-This Is My Netfix UI Clone Prokect
+This Is My Netfix UI Clone Project